MichaelBonnet/yugioh-metagame-report/README.md

 The Frog Package is played in almost every Spright deck for its natural Level 2 synergy and the ability to easily cheat out the amazing endboard piece [Toadally Awesome](https://yugipedia.com/wiki/Toadally_Awesome).
 Generally consisting of 3 copies of [Swap Frog](https://yugipedia.com/wiki/Swap_Frog) and a single copy of [Ronintoadin](https://yugipedia.com/wiki/Ronintoadin), you can either Normal Summon Swap Frog as the root Level 2 for Spright special summons, or bring it out the combo way.
 The combo way is to make Gigantic Spright and use its effect to summon Swap Frog, which then sends Ronintoadin from Deck to GY.
 Swap Frog + Gigantic Spright makes Spright Elf, who then summons Swap Frog from GY, and Swap Frog sends a copy of itself from Deck to GY.
 Ronintoadin banishes the Swap Frog in GY to summon itself, and Swap Frog + Ronintoadin makes Toadally Awesome in a zone protected by Spright Elf.
 The opponent then has to handle Spright Elf before Toadally Awesome, or else Spright Elf can Summon back a Toadally Awesome that sent itself for a negate so it can be used a second time, as none of Toadally Awesome's effects are hard once per turn.

+**Win Condition(s):** Establish a small, hardy board that is protected from interaction as it is made and requires the opponent to expend outsized resources to handle.
+Recur resources through Extra Deck monsters and accompanying engines, and push for game with Extra Deck finishers.

 ### Spright: Variants

 **[Runick](https://yugipedia.com/wiki/Runick):** `TODO`